Fidian History, Family Crest & Coats of Arms

 Early History of the Fidian family

 This web page shows only a small excerpt of our Fidian research.
-Another 111 words (8 lines of text) covering the years 1772, 1545, 1610, 1601, 1601, 1607, 1575, 1635, 1613, 1665, 1640, 1665, 1613, 1724, 1681, 1736, 1660 and 1727 are included under the topic Early Fidian History in all our PDF Extended History products and printed products wherever possible.
+Another 111 words (8 lines of text) covering the years 1545, 1575, 1601, 1607, 1610, 1613, 1635, 1640, 1644, 1660, 1665, 1681, 1724, 1727, 1736 and 1772 are included under the topic Early Fidian History in all our PDF Extended History products and printed products wherever possible.

 Fidian Spelling Variations

 Cornish surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The official court languages, which were Latin and French, were also influential on the spelling of a surname.
 Since the spelling of surnames was rarely consistent in medieval times, and scribes and church officials recorded names as they sounded rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings of their surname in the ancient chronicles.
 Moreover, a large number of foreign names were brought into England, which accelerated and accentuated the alterations to the spelling of various surnames.
 Lastly, spelling variations often resulted from the linguistic differences between the people of Cornwall and the rest of England.
 The Cornish spoke a unique Brythonic Celtic language which was first recorded in written documents during the 10th century.
 However, they became increasingly Anglicized, and Cornish became extinct as a spoken language in 1777, although it has been revived by Cornish patriots in the modern era.
 The name has been spelled Vivian, Vey, Vye, Vyse and others.

-Early Notables of the Fidian family (pre 1700)
+Early Notables of the Fidian family

 Another 60 words (4 lines of text) are included under the topic Early Fidian Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Fidian family

 A search of the immigration and passenger lists has shown a number of people bearing the name Fidian: Charles Vye, a master ship builder who settled in Trinity, Newfoundland, in 1787; George Vey settled in St. John's, Newfoundland, in 1803; Bastian Vey settled in Philadelphia in 1740.

-- ^ Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
+- Lower, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
 London: John Russel Smith, 1860.
 Print.